 Faculty Research Areas

 Faculty members of the Department of Communication Studies are active researchers who showcase their work in highly regarded international journals in communication studies and related fields such as health, marketing, management, and technology.
-We serve on the editorial boards of prestigious journals such as Communication Theory, Journal of Communication, Journal of Advertising, International Journal of Advertising, Public Relations Review, Journal of Public Relations Research, Mobile Media & Communication, Management Communication Quarterly, Leadership, International Journal of Strategic Communication, Journal of Brand Management, Personal Relationships, Chinese Journal of Communication, Asian Journal of Communication, Communication & Society, Journal of Asian Pacific Communication, Journal of Information Society, Journal of Women & Aging as well as the editor-in-chief of Young Consumers and associate editor of Frontiers in Communication.
+We serve on the editorial boards of prestigious journals such as Journal of Advertising, International Journal of Advertising, Public Relations Review, Journal of Public Relations Research, Mobile Media & Communication, Health Communication, Leadership, International Journal of Strategic Communication, Journal of Brand Management, Culture, Health & Sexuality, Personal Relationships, Asian Journal of Communication, Communication & Society, Journal of Asian Pacific Communication, The Journal of Information Society, Journal of Women & Aging as well as the editor-in-chief of Young Consumers and associate editor of Management Communication Quarterly.

-These five areas represent the department strengths in research.
+These five areas represent the department's strengths in research.

 Branding Communication